Generic Name: nifedipine (nye FED i peen)

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Grapefruit and grapefruit juice may interact with nifedipine and lead to unwanted side effects.
-Discuss the use of grapefruit products with your doctor.
+Grapefruit may interact with Procardia and lead to unwanted side effects.
+Avoid the use of grapefruit products.

 Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.
 Get up slowly and steady yourself to prevent a fall.